Septias/specs/group-membership/README.md

 ## Retry messages

-If device keeps receiving messages while thinking that it is not part of the group, it should collect the list of the senders of messages and allow the user
+If the device keeps receiving messages while thinking that it is not part of the group, it should collect the list of the senders of messages and allow the user